irrdnet/irrd/docs/admins/deployment.rst

 IRRd requires:

 * Linux, OpenBSD or MacOS.
 Other platforms are untested, but may work.
-* Python 3.6 or 3.7 with `pip` and `virtualenv` installed.
+* PyPy or CPython 3.6, 3.7 or 3.8 with `pip` and `virtualenv` installed.
-  At this point, 3.8 has had limited testing.
 * A recent version of PostgreSQL.
 Versions 9.6 and 10.5 have been extensively tested.
 * At least 32GB RAM
 * At least 4 CPU cores
 * At least 100GB of disk space (SSD recommended)

+PyPy is recommended over CPython (the "default" Python interpreter), due to improved performance.

 A number of other Python packages are required.
 However, those are automatically installed in the installation process.